m-moshtagh/Ohara/Java/Core/packaging/package.md

 ## Create a JAR file

+We can wrap all the files and classes in a Java archive(JAR) file for a better usability.
+Java can extract this file in memory and execute it.

 We can create jar files using -cvf command and -C to specify the target directory.

 ### -c